smerckel/FastaChar/doc/installation.rst

   $ python3 setup.py build && sudo python3 setup.py install && sudo python3 setup.py clean

-Either installation method for *Fastachar* should take care of installing the dependencies (numpy and xlwt) correctly.
+Either installation method for **Fastachar** should take care of installing the dependencies (numpy and xlwt) correctly.

 .. note::
-  Although setuptools will resolve the dependency on numpy correctly, it is not capable of installing numpy as a *wheel*, but rather compiles it.
+  Although setuptools will resolve the dependency on numpy correctly, it is not capable of installing numpy as a wheel, but rather compiles it.
 This may take a long time, and possibly not be successful because of other dependencies that are not met.
 Therefore it is recommended to install numpy either via the distribution's